aliyatang/aliyaBlog/_posts/2023-12-05-FinalSASSLesson.md

 In the design phase of any project, maintaining uniformity is extremely important for creating a polished look.
 SASS allows for this by allowing the use of variables to store and reuse colors, fonts, and other design elements.

-This makes it so that there is a common theme applied throughout the entire project.
+This makes it so that there is a consistent theme applied throughout the entire project.
 SASS allows for visual cohesion.

 <h2>Visual Concept as a Blueprint</h2>